anntzer/redeal/README.md

     ♠KQJT9♡98♢KT♣K962 ♠♡J65432♢763♣AJ83 ♠A8652♡AQ7♢A8♣T54 ♠743♡KT♢QJ9542♣Q7
     Tries: 203

-There is some magic going on here: the `print` function is overriden while the lambda form is evaluated (and *only* at that time), so that it always return True instead of None.
-It is also possible to override `initial` (taking no argument) and `final` (taking a `n_tries` argument) in a similar fashion.
+There are, in total, four functions that can be overriden:
+    - `initial` (taking no argument) is called when the simulation begins,
+    - `accept` (taking a `deal` argument) should return True or False depending on whether the deal is accepted -- defaults to always True,
+    - `do` (taking a `deal` argument) is called on each accepted deal -- defaults to printing the deal,
+    - `final` (taking a `n_tries` argument) is called when the simulation ends.

 ### Predealing and scripting